TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 steps allow 30 minutes for this additional cleanroom install.
 Syntax checks pass; actual cold-webview execution is still due in CI.

+Windows WebKit diagnostic job 106162969667 in run 35542394739 passed all 14 GUI tests and clean teardown.
+Browser logs show graceful close started at 22:48:29.770Z and finished at 22:48:29.782Z, process exit code 0.
+Earlier non-diagnostic runs hung at worker shutdown; the root cause is not established by this passing run.
+Keep browser logging and preserved-running-job CI policy.

+Run 35541484100 macOS ARM job 106159916202 compiled the complete Tauri release app successfully, then failed in bundle_dmg.sh after four seconds.
+Default Tauri logging hid the script stdout/stderr; CI now enables --verbose and retains partial bundles/scripts on failure.
+The DMG failure remains unresolved until detailed diagnostics or a successful installer run exists.
+Native unit/model gates were skipped in that failed job; do not count them as passing.
+Other platform jobs in this run remain live.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.